batleforc/ProxyAuthK8S/apps/kubectl_proxyauth/readme.md

 - **Configuration**:
   - Works with existing kubeconfig files or targeted ones.
   - The token cache will be handled like [Kubelogin](https://github.com/int128/kubelogin/blob/master/docs/usage.md#token-cache) has much as possible.
 [Rust keyring](https://crates.io/crates/keyring) can be used to store tokens in the keyring like kubelogin.
   - Another config file will be used to store where the ProxyAuthK8s service is located, and other plugin specific settings.
+(Ex: ~/.kube/proxyauth_config.yaml)

 ### Example Kubeconfig Exec Section